rfenix3/React-Redux-Rails-Issue-Manager/README.md

 # React Redux Rails Issue Manager
-A React Create and Read application for managing issues.
+A React application with Create, Read, Update, and Sort features for managing issues.

 ## Description and Purpose
 This is a React application that manages issues records through tables and forms.
 The goal of the application is to build an Issue Management System to support one of ITIL Incident Management's main function: The Service Desk.